Skip to content

 #include "ecewo.h"

-int logger(Req *req, Res *res, Chain *chain);
+int simple_logger(Req *req, Res *res, Chain *chain);

 #endif